bookpanda/microvm-networking/cloudlab/results/same-node/vm-client.md

 ```

 # Latency
-## VM as client sending small requests to a host or another VM
+## VM as client sending small requests to a host
 ```bash
 # host
 ./bpftrace.sh